Thunder-Compute/thunder-compute-documentation/guides/vscode-integration-for-thunder-compute.md

 For your first instance, `<instance_id>` is `0`.

 The `$ tnr connect` command automatically adds the instance and its keypair to your `.ssh` file.
 This instance should appear in the remote explorer with the name `tnr-<instance_id>`.

 ![Thunder Compute Instance in VSCode Remote Explorer](/images/tnr-instance_id.png)

-If the instance does not automatically appear, you can click the "plus" icon for "new remote" and use the command `ssh <instance_public_ip>` to connect to the instance.
+Optionally, If the instance does not automatically appear, you can click the "plus" icon for "new remote" and use the command `ssh <instance_public_ip>` to connect to the instance.
 You do not need to configure keys or username, as these are also stored in `.ssh`.

 Note: if the instance is stopped it will not appear in Remote Explorer.
 Use the command `$ tnr start <instance_id>` to start it.

-### 6. Connect to the Remote instance
+### 4. Connect to the Remote instance

 In the Remote Explorer, select the new SSH target to connect.